 - Learn the basics.
 Including all the terms associated with buying stocks, such as bid price and ask price.
 You’ll also want to know the different ways you can invest in BT, such as share-dealing and trading.

 - Set a budget.
-When you first start investing it’s a good idea to start with a smaller budget.
+When you first decide to buy BT shares, it’s a good idea to start with a smaller budget.
 Let’s say £1000.
 BT currently trades around £200 a share, so you can buy a handful of shares with a £1000 budget.
 As your experience grows, you may choose to get more aggressive with your investing strategy.

 - Choose a broker.
 Many different brokers will enable you to buy and sell shares in BT, including plenty that won’t charge much to trade.
 Find a broker that offers an easy-to-use platform, a strong reputation and low fees.